top 100 best ski resorts in Europe 2018/2019

 Slovakia is made up of mostly mountains, so the scenery here is beautiful.
 And there is a lot of caves to be explored as well as old castles.

-Slovakia with 4 entries takes the joint 9th spot in our top 100 best ski resorts in Europe.
+Slovakia with 4 entries takes the joint 9th spot in our ultimate list of snow resorts in Europe.
 Here are the Slovakian ski resorts in alphabetical order.

 Donovaly Park Snow